numbas/editor/docs/extensions/writing-extensions.rst

 Either upload a single JavaScript file, or a .zip file containing all of the extension's files.

-After uploading your extension, you will be returned to the list of your extensions.
+After uploading your extension, you will be presented with the editor for the extension's main script file.

 .. glossary::
     Name: